antonioborondo/batch_file_renamer/readme.md

 ![Screenshot](screenshot.png?raw=true)

+## Description
+Application to batch rename all the files contained in a selected folder using numbers with dynamically generated leading zeros to keep the same filename length.

 ## Features
 - Project generated with CMake that combines C++ and C#.
 - Batch file renaming library implemented with C++.